zmahfuz0613/js-dom-practice/readme.md

 ## `querySelector`

 The second set of DOM getters we'll talk about are `querySelector` and `querySelectorAll`.
 Comment out `getelements.js` in `index.html` and uncomment `queryselector.js`.
-Then open up `queryselector.js` and work through the promts.
+Then open up `queryselector.js` and work through the prompts.